 increment) they are said to be 'refractory'.
 There are clinical and

-cell transplantation, who are multiply transfused, or who have
+undergoing stem cell transplantation, who are multiply transfused, or who have

 had prior pregnancy may become refractory to platelet transfusion due to the

-development of multispecific HLA or platelet-specific
+development of multispecific HLA or platelet-specific antibodies.
+These patients

-HLA or HPA matched apheresis platelets can be ordered from ARCBS
+If HLA or HPA matched apheresis platelets are

 The patient should be ready for transfusion prior to picking up

-platelets from the blood bank. eg appropriate IV access, written
+platelets from the blood bank. e.g. appropriate IV access and

-order for transfusion.
-A Blood Bank Release Order is required for
+A Blood Bank Release form is required for

-all products to be picked up from the blood bank, refer to issue of
+all blood products to be picked up from the blood bank, refer to issue of

 blood products from the blood bank.